upunaprosk/hate-prototypes/README.md

 # HatePrototypes: Interpretable and Transferable Representations for Hate Speech Detection

-This repository accompanies the paper:
+This repository contains code for the paper:

 **[HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection](https://arxiv.org/abs/2511.06391)**
 *Irina Proskurina, Marc-Antoine Carpentier, Julien Velcin*